Top 10 ecommerce KPIs for online merchants

 A low abandoned cart rate is ideal, because it goes hand in hand with a high conversion rate.
 So explore our guide to how to increase checkout conversion rates to learn how to optimize your payment flow to keep friction low and sales high.

-If all else fails, you can also try remarketing: luring those lapsed customers back in with ads or emails tailored to the items they came so close to purchasing from your business.
+If all else fails, you can also try remarketing: inviting customers back in with ads or emails tailored to the items they selected for their cart.

 To calculate CAC, use the formula:

-Like ROI, CAC is fundamental for understanding how successful your ecommerce store’s sales and marketing efforts are.
+CAC is fundamental for understanding how much your business spends just to get more eyes on your store.
 After all, new customers are vital for offsetting the impact of churn and ensuring your business remains profitable and grows.
-CAC can also inform where you allocate your marketing spend for the most impact – and to see the biggest ROI.
+CAC can also inform where you allocate your marketing spend for the most impact.

-Return rate refers to the percentage of products returned by customers vis a vis the total number of products you ship.
-You can calculate your online store’s return rate with this formula:
+Return rate refers to the percentage of products returned by customers out of the total number of products you ship.
+Calculate your online store’s return rate with this formula:

 "On a scale of 0 to 10, how likely are you to recommend our products/services to a friend or colleague?"